Skip to main content

 Student repairing laser equipment in lab

-The flexible physics major offers both a B.S. and a B.A. in physics.
-The B.S. in physics is appropriate for those interested in careers in physics or a related area or in preparing for graduate study.
-In addition to required course, students pursuing a B.S. in physics will complete 22 credits of required and elective courses.
+The physics major offers both a B.S. and a B.A. in physics.
+The B.A. degree is appropriate for physics students interested in obtaining a broader academic background through a second-language requirement and additional liberal arts courses, while the B.S. in physics is appropriate for those interested in careers in physics or a related area or in preparing for graduate study.
+At OSU, you can choose from eight options that prepare you for competitive graduate programs and job markets.

 The option in Applied Physics combines upper-division physics and engineering courses with core courses in mathematics, chemistry and physics as well as project-driven laboratory experience in computational physics.
 This option is ideal for students interested in studying and in pursuing jobs at the intersection of science and technology.